csdexter/valhalla/README.md

-# valhalla
+# Valhalla

-Version-controlled material related to the Valhalla project
+This repository contains version-controlled material related to operation Valhalla.
+The documentation counterparts are currently stored in Google Drive.